|The PostgreSQL 9.0 Reference Manual - Volume 3 - Server Administration Guide

 kilobytes), milliseconds, seconds, or minutes.
 Default units can be

-queried by referencing
+found by referencing

 a different unit can also be specified explicitly.
 Valid memory units